 Radebaugh first exhibited paintings from this project in 2009 in a one-person exhibition, Grasses: Being.
 He showed more works off and on over the next few years.
 Then, working with gallery coordinator Jeanne Shoaff, he officially introduced Ghost of Sea at The Lincoln Center in Fort Collins, Colorado in January and February of 2013.
 That same year, curator Andrew Connors chose a piece for the Albuquerque Museum’s exhibition, Changing Perceptions of the Western Landscape, and curator Eric Wimmer invited him to exhibit Ghost of Sea at Nicolaysen Museum of Art in fall of 2014.
 Since 2009, Radebaugh has shown this work in 6 solo exhibitions as well as many group exhibitions.

 Radebaugh has traveled from the Rockies to the Mississippi and from the Gulf of Mexico to northern Canada.
 One of the more memorable journeys was two weeks near the Arctic Ocean, 250 miles above the Arctic Circle in Inuvik, Northwest Territories.
 His plans are to continue this project, Ghost of Sea.
-He is currently painting images inspired by the tundra of Northwest Territories, and his next journey will be northern Canada in 2017.
+He is currently painting images inspired by the Northwest Territories.